-- A. Unusual circumstances or conditions apply to the property and/or the intended use that do not apply generally to other property in the same vicinity or district; - B. The variance requested is the minimum necessary to relieve the unusual circumstances or conditions identified in subsection (A) of this section; - C. The granting of such variance will not be materially detrimental to the public welfare or injurious to property in the vicinity or district in which property is located; - D. The proposed variance does not exceed ten percent of the requested dimensional standard in which the variance is requested. - E. The unusual circumstances and conditions associated with the variance are not a result of the actions of the applicant or property owner.
+A. Unusual circumstances or conditions apply to the property and/or the intended use that do not apply generally to other property in the same vicinity or district;

+- Schools are not the typical building within residential zones, and therefore warrant a taller structure. - B. The variance requested is the minimum necessary to relieve the unusual circumstances or conditions identified in subsection (A) of this section; The request is a minor variance because the building height only slightly - C. The granting of such variance will not be materially detrimental to the public welfare or injurious to property in the vicinity or district in which property is located: - The school will provide a necessary public service that will benefit surrounding properties.
+Although the building height will be slightly higher than a residential structure, the building is massed so that there is a gradual increase in building height and the building is placed at a distance from adjacent neighbors.
+The visual impact of the school is also less than a typical residential development. - D. The proposed variance does not exceed ten percent of the requested dimensional standard in which the variance is requested. - The dimensional standard does not exceed the 10% threshold. - E. The unusual circumstances and conditions associated with the variance are not a result of the actions of the applicant or property owner. - The circumstances have to do with the development type, not the actions of the property owner.